 The Breville Smooth Wave Microwave is the best choice if you are looking for a microwave with all the bells and whistles.
 The stainless steel finish, knobs, and LCD panel give it a somewhat more sophisticated look and the kind of quality you’d expect from Breville.

-At 20.5 x 19 x 12.5 inches and 1.2 cubic feet of interior space, this countertop model is generously sized, yet not overly bulky.
+The 1.2 cubic feet of interior space is wide enough to fit a 12.4-inch turntable, which means this countertop model is generously sized, yet not overly bulky.
 It’s loaded with features, which include automatic sensors that determine the ideal time and power settings.
 There are also presets for different foods, as well as a convenient button to instantly add 30 seconds to the cooking time.
 Rounding it out is a patented soft-close door and child-lock function, making it a great choice for a family.

 Related: The Best Countertop Microwaves